PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 Introducing [Github Pages][gh-pages], which is a feature that Github has supported since 2008.
 Totally free, although there are some [***soft limits***][gh-pages-limits] per repository.

 There is also [Netlify][netlify] which is a good alternative to Github pages and it features less restrictive limits for the free version.
 My friend Anton showed me this [link](https://savjee.be/2020/05/benchmarking-static-website-hosting-providers/), which I used a basis to justify not using Netlify just yet as it seemed to have marginally slower response times than Github pages :joy:.
 Again, if I need it one day, I'll look into it...
+But be warned that netlify currently doesn't support [subdomains](https://docs.netlify.com/domains-https/netlify-dns/)

 The great thing about Github pages is that it's so easy to setup.
 All it takes is to create a Github repository, and then going into the settings to pick a theme, and you will have a .github.io website in literally no time.